 To be awarded the badge, Suppliers must:

-Sell at least one food product that does not contain any meat, poultry, game, fish, shellfish or crustacean.
+Sell at least one food or beverage that does not contain any meat, poultry, game, fish, shellfish or crustacean.

 Vegetarian and vegan based diets help minimise climate change and have obvious animal welfare benefits.
 Each year it is estimated that Conscious Consumer businesses sell